 Write social media posts using keywords that clients usually search for (for example, if you are an ASL interpreter, mention it in your Facebook bio to make others find you).

-In LinkedIn, use keywords in your headline, summary, and work experience.
+On LinkedIn, use keywords in your headline, summary, and work experience.
 Mention what you can do for them.

 Harness social media to find potential clients

-Remote job-hunting is now made easier with social media.
+Remote job hunting is now made easier with social media.
 My favorite way to get new clients is by joining Facebook groups related to my niche.
 Twitter is a minefield of opportunities, too, as well as Reddit.

 Start by joining groups and following people with similar jobs and interests to the one you’re looking for (like joining a freelance writers’ group).
-Interacting with people in these groups-engagement makes you more visible and ready to find when someone wants to hire!
+Interacting with people in these groups makes you more visible and ready to find when someone wants to hire!

 Don’t be afraid to reach out!